Have you ever heard of emulsifying essential oils?

 So what is an essential oil emulsifier and why do you need to know?

-The concept is important both for performance of your essential oils recipes, but also for essential oils safety, so today I am going to share with you how to emulsify essential oils and why you need to know about this.
+The concept is important both for the performance of your essential oils recipes and also for essential oils safety, so today I am going to share with you how to emulsify essential oils and why you need to know about this.

-One of the safety tips that many don't know about it that essential oils should be emulsified if they are going to used in a water-based product.
+One of the safety tips that many don’t know about is that essential oils should be emulsified before being used on the body.
+Here’s why.

 Oil and water do not mix.

-When you have a salad dressing made of oil and a water-based product (like apple cider vinegar, for example), the two components will stay separated and so you must stir then together prior to using the dressing, or else you will have a bunch of oil on your salad instead of the whole dressing.
-Blech.
+When you have a salad dressing made of oil and a water-based product (like apple cider vinegar, for example), the two components will stay separated, and so you must stir them together prior to using the dressing, or else you’ll have a bunch of oil on your salad instead of the whole dressing.
+Bleh.

 If you use a salad dressing that doesn't have an emulsifier in it, you have to shake or stir it before using it, or you end up with all of the oil and none (or very little) of the water-based portion.